damoeb/rss-proxy/README.md

 ## Quickstart using docker-compose

-The simplest way to use RSS-proxy is using [docker](https://docs.docker.com/install/)
+The simplest way to use RSS-proxy is using [docker](https://docs.docker.com/install/) or [podman](https://podman.io/getting-started/installation).
+This will start rss-proxy and puppeteer

 ```
 wget https://raw.githubusercontent.com/damoeb/rss-proxy/master/docker-compose.yml